 Full-time employees working 30 or more hours per week are the standard eligible group under ACA rules.
 Many employers extend coverage to part-time workers as well, though smaller businesses are not required to do so.

-Under federal law, adult children can stay on a parent’s employer plan until age 26, regardless of whether they live at home, attend school, or work elsewhere.
+Adult children can stay on a parent’s employer plan until age 26, regardless of school or living status.

-If your Texas business is ready to compare group health plan options, Wilkerson Insurance Agency in Farmers Branch can walk you through plans from the state’s top carriers at no cost to you.
+Wilkerson Insurance Agency walks you through plans from Texas’s top carriers at no cost to you.

 What Are Texas Employers Required to Offer?